kenpeter/algo/misc/simiar_question.md

 - because dfs just goes down, even seen it. ++res will inc a lot

 - https://leetcode.com/problems/course-schedule/ (\*)
-- in dfs, after the guard condi, if no seeing / seen, it will infinite loop
-- why need to set seeing / seen, after guard, because infinite loop
+- why course dep [a, b], graph is like a->b?
+- because a->b, a->c, a->d, there are many.
-- why seeing before edge loop?
+- why course dep care about cycle?
-- because later we clear seeing (set), allow other paths
+- because question asks that if cycle immediately return false; the end return []
+- why seen.has / path.has on top of dfs?
+- because either on top of dfs or check before pass dfs; on top of dfs, natural flow.
-- why only set seen after edge loop?
+- why path.add, path.delete, seen.add outside of edge loop; why not inside edge loop?
-- because seen === finish / completed
+- because it is graph
+- why edges = graph[v], need to check if(edges)?
+- because some vertex does not have edges.
-- why we care about cycle / !cycle here?
+- why we loop courseNum, some index does not have edges?
-- because it is not arr that stable, that is arr ind === nod
+- because index is from 0,1,2,..n, some vertex does not have edges

 - https://leetcode.com/problems/course-schedule-ii/ (\*)
-- why [a, b] if want to do a, b must be done 1st?
-- why graph is like a -> b?
+- why course dep [a, b], graph is like a->b?
-- because a can be a->b, a->c, a->d
+- because a->b, a->c, a->d, there are many.
-- why course schedule care about cycle?
+- why course dep care about cycle?
-- beause question asks that if cycle return []
+- beause question asks that if cycle immediately return false; the end return []
-- why path.has / seen.has on top of dfs?
+- why seen.has / path.has on top of dfs?
-- because it is natural flow
+- because either on top of dfs or check before pass dfs; on top of dfs, natural flow.
-- why path.add, path.delete, seen.add outside of edge loop, why not inside edge loop?
+- why path.add, path.delete, seen.add outside of edge loop; why not inside edge loop?
 - because it is graph
 - why edges = graph[v], need to check if(edges)?
 - because some vertex does not have edges